 I'm showing you how well this stuff sticks to your face.
 If I were going to go the "whole nine yards," I would have included some color on the neck in the ears to bring about a more convincing makeup.

 Section 11: Removal

-So next, I’m going to show you what it's like getting the makeup off, and if you've sealed the appliances and blend off the edges well, then you might have some considerable difficulty finding an edge to start working from.
-You want to get as much of the piece off as you can and try and get the glue off your skin.
-It's a little bit tedious, but you'll find that you can do it if you're patient and the Super Solv is the key for that.
+So next, I'm going to show you what it's like getting the makeup off, and if you've sealed the appliances and blend off the edges well, then you might have some considerable difficulty finding an edge to start working from.
+You want to remove as much of the piece as possible and try and get the glue off your skin.
+It's a little bit tedious, but you'll find that you can do it if you're patient, and the Super Solv is the key to that.
 One came off pretty quickly.
 If you consume alcohol, this stuff will be much more difficult to remove from your face.
-That's not just if you drink, but if you have been taking cold medicine or anything like that then remember that the alcohol causes the glue to adhere better to your skin.
-That's one of the reasons that it's used as an agent in applying the makeup.
+That's not just if you drink, but if you have been taking cold medicine or anything like that, then remember that the alcohol causes the glue to adhere better to your skin.
+That's one of the reasons that it's used as an agent in applying prosthetic makeups.
 It will be much more difficult to remove from your skin when you're trying to remove the makeup with the Super Solv.
-It will take longer than it has to and you'll have much more difficulty cleaning it off.
+It will take longer than it has to, and you'll have much more difficulty cleaning it off.
 So you want to be very aware of these issues.
-If you're going to be working with an actor or something like that and it's a good way to practice to start doing this on yourself, so you know how these materials act and behave so that if you do a prosthetic makeup on another person, you have a concept of how the materials act.
-You’ll know what happens when you remove a makeup and the degree to which somebody's going to have challenges with the makeup.
+If you're going to be working with an actor, it's a good way to practice to start doing this on yourself.
+You'll know how these materials act and behave so that if you do prosthetic makeup on another person, you have a concept of how the materials act.
+You'll know what happens when you remove makeup and the degree to which somebody's going to have challenges with the makeup.

 For more information on how to create prosthetics, here is an article on making "Zombie Goggles".
-Here also, is a quick post that gets into some of the design aspects and shows you some detail shots of a witch makeup that is in progress.
+Here also is a quick post that gets into some of the design aspects and shows you some detailed shots of a witch makeup that is in progress.